 Using the PRC/Simplified MSPY input method for fantizi Pinyin input:

-For many of you, the fact that this PRC input method will default to PRC GB font encoding instead of Big 5 even when writing Traditional characters will be what we call in business a "deal-killer".
-But please bear with me as I explain this option because it does have a lot of potential.
-If nothing else this should be watched for future developments.
+For those of you that exchange Traditional character messages with people in the mainland, using this feature this a good idea because mixed encoding eventually causes emails to get scrambled.
+But for everyone else, the fact that this PRC input method will default to PRC GB font encoding instead of Big 5 even when writing Traditional characters will be what we call in business a "deal-killer".

 When Windows Vista was released, I was very excited with Microsoft Pinyin (MSPY) version 10, because it included support for Traditional characters.
 However, when I wrote up the instructions I found myself listing far too many disadvantages to recommend it.

-As of the Windows 7 launch, MSPY version 10.1 still has those same problems, so I won't try too hard to convince you to try it.
+As of the Windows 7 launch, MSPY still has those same problems, so I won't work too hard to convince you to try it.
 Although I believe the MSPY "New Experience" is a better input method than Microsoft New Phonetic, there are still too many drawbacks:

 - Most important, in Traditional Chinese mode it does not support "Self-learning" (sorting character and phrase candidates according to your frequency of usage).
 Notice that in this slice of an Options window screen shot below, "Enable Self-learning" is grayed out.
 For me, this is a deal-killer!
 The accuracy of a Pinyin input method depends heavily on the characters automatically sorting as you use it.